7 Reasons to visit the Southernmost Tip of Africa

 1. Where two oceans collide

 Where the warm-water Agulhas current of the Indian Ocean meets the cold water Benguela current of the Atlantic Ocean, it’s a rare existence us Capetonians get to witness.
-The stone cairn christens the point where the Indian and Atlantic Ocean meet and people from all over the world journey to this area just so that they, at that moment, can be the southernmost person standing in this significant location like we did.
+The stone cairn christens the point where the Indian and the Atlantic Ocean meet and people from all over the world journey to this area just so that they, at that moment, can be the southernmost person standing in this significant location as we did.

 2. Visit the iconic Lighthouse